KiringYJ/TYChou.github.io/research.md

 ## Research interests

-My research interest is in algebraic geometry, particularly, derived categories of coherent sheaves, Bridgeland stability conditions, wall-crossing, moduli spaces.]
+My research interest is in algebraic geometry, in particular, derived categories of coherent sheaves, Bridgeland stability conditions, Kuznetsov components, and wall-crossing.

 At the moment, I'm working on stability conditions on singular varieties.